wazuh/wazuh-chef/cookbooks/wazuh_elastic/README.md

 #### Customize ELK installation

-You can customize the installation of Elasticsearch, Kibana and Logstash modifying the following parameters.
+You can customize the installation of Elasticsearch and Kibana modifying the following parameters.

 **Elasticsearch:**